shawnweisfeld/usergrouptv/content/videos/category/speaker/jennifer-mccown.md

   "slug": "jennifer-mccown",
   "date": "2019-07-13T13:57:43",
   "draft": false,
-  "bio": "<p>Jen McCown is CEO of MinionWare, LLC; a Microsoft Certified Master for SQL Server; and an independent consultant.
+  "bio": "Jen McCown is CEO of MinionWare, LLC; a Microsoft Certified Master for SQL Server; and an independent consultant.
 She is Senior Editor at MidnightDBA.com, where she creates training videos, the DBAs at Midnight webshow, blogs, reviews, and podcasts.
-Jen is a member, volunteer, and speaker in PASS, and the PASS Women in Technology Virtual Group.</p>", "recordings": [
+Jen is a member, volunteer, and speaker in PASS, and the PASS Women in Technology Virtual Group.", "recordings": [
     {
       "title": "Make Database Documentation your Minion",